-This classic French roasted duck a l'orange recipe makes for a spectacular holiday dinner, the orange sauce or bigarade sauce is made with orange juice, white wine and Grand Marnier, scrumptious and not overly sweet, perfect for a party of 4, replace the whole duck by duck breasts a l'orange if you are entertaining a larger crowd!
+This classic French roast duck a l'orange recipe makes for spectacular holiday dinners, the orange sauce or bigarade sauce is scrumptious, perfect for a party of 4, replace the whole duck by duck breasts if you are entertaining a larger crowd!
 Enjoy with a good red Bordeaux Wine or Cabernet!

 Serving a whole roasted duck is so festive and a nice change from turkey or chicken and this orange sauce is so full of aromas, delicious!

 A whole duck can weigh from about 4.4 to 6.6 pounds (2 to 3 kilos) but duck has a heavy and large carcass and a thick layer of fat under its skin, therefore you might be surprised with the quantity of meat left on the bird once baked.
 It is safer to count 1duck for 4 people, serving the clean cuts: half a breast to everyone plus 1 thigh or upper thigh.

 My duck here weighed 4 1/2 pound and it was just right for 4.
 Keep the wings and all the little chunks of meat for a mixed salad or pasta.

 If you are entertaining a larger crowd it is easier to make duck legs or duck breasts as I prefer, you can check how I cook duck breasts in my Duck Breasts Whisky and Orange Sauce

 The orange sauce in this recipe is the original Duck a l’Orange Sauce, rather complex and so good.
 It is made with orange juice, white wine and Grand Marnier, if you don’t like Grand Marnier, you can skip it but I recommend you try it as it is so special.

 1 clove garlic, finely chopped